Hope & Help Together motivated by greater sense of urgency to support immigrants

 Along the same lines, HHT also provides six-session driving seminars designed to better acquaint newcomers with Wisconsin driving laws and in how to interact with law enforcement.
 And there is also a financial education seminar.

 “For the driving laws seminar, we start from, what is the role of police?”
 Haskell says.
-“What is your experience with the role of police where you come from and what’s your understanding of it here?
+“What is your experience with the police where you come from and what’s your understanding of it here?
 And then we learn here from an actual police officer what their conception of their role is so we partner with the Appleton police department to teach the classes for the driving laws seminar.

 “We also partner with bankers to teach the financial education seminar, so that we're also building those relationships and that trust with the participants.”